IrwinJuice/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Virtual or Physical Machines

-This tutorial requires four (4) virtual or physical ARM64 machines running Debian 12 (bookworm).
+This tutorial requires four (4) virtual or physical AMD64 machines running Oracle 9.4.
 The follow table list the four machines and thier CPU, memory, and storage requirements.

 | Name    | Description            | CPU | RAM   | Storage |
 |---------|------------------------|-----|-------|---------|